eroux/dokuwiki-plugin-nsbpc/README.md

 Cache issues are not yet handled, so when modifying your config files, you may have to clean your cache...

+Please see [php.net] for the limitations of the `parse_ini_files` function according to your version of PHP.
+It should work well with PHP >= 5.3.

 ### Requirements

 This plugin is very simple and should work with any version of Dokuwiki.